MichaelSSchiller/ProviderPortal/README.md

 ### To Do
-- Add MySQL database and add sign up/login functionality
+- Add MySQL database and add Login and Sign Up functionality